vcfvct/aws-exam/README.md

   ]
 }
 ```
+* URL pattern can be v-host style or path style
+  * virtual host style: http://bucket.s3.amazonaws.com OR http://bucket.s3-aws-region.amazonaws.com
+  * path style: `US East (N. Virginia) region endpoint`, http://s3.amazonaws.com/*bucketName*.  `other Region-specific endpoint`, http://s3-*aws-region*.amazonaws.com/*bucketName*

 ## EBS
 * snapshot store data on volumns in S3 which is replicated to multiple AZs.
 EBS volumns are replicated within a specific AZ, snapshots are tied to the region. snapshots can be shared across regions.
 * HDD[thrput optimized(ETL etc...) or cold], SSD, Magnetic volumns

+## AWS storage gateway
+* a hybrid storage service that enables your on-premises applications to seamlessly use AWS cloud storage.
+* It could run on premise as a  virtual appliance that can be used to cache S3 locally at a customers site.

 ## SQS
 * default visibility timeout 30s.
 Max 12 hours.